-The first thing you need to do is understand the options you have when it comes to your old 401k.
+The first thing you need to do is to understand the options you have when it comes to your old 401(k).
 You can typically do three things:

-As you can see, rolling over your 401k into an IRA is typically your best bet.
-There are more reasons that availability though.
+As you can see, rolling over your 401(k) into an IRA is typically your best bet.
+There are more reasons than availability though.

 So, not only do you get a better selection, you pay less as well.

 Now, it’s time to actually open a Rollover IRA.
-I recommend Scottrade to open up an account.
+I recommend TD Ameritrade to open up an account.
 Why?
-Because they have low costs (just $7 commissions), and they are extremely helpful when it comes to this kind of stuff.
+Because they have low costs (just $6.95 commissions), and they are extremely helpful when it comes to this kind of stuff.

 You can quickly open an account online here, and then just follow the steps.
 If you need help, you can simply just call them, and they can walk you through it.
 Also, I’ve put together a free video training series to show you how to do it as well.

-Remember, the goal is to save money in fees, so make sure where ever you open a Rollover IRA, you do it at a cheap investing site or discount brokerage.
+Remember, the goal is to save money in fees, so make sure wherever you open a Rollover IRA, you do it at a cheap investing site or discount brokerage.
 You don’t want to be paying more than you have to.

-Ok, now that you have this rollover IRA, you can live long and prosper!
-But really, you can now use this one single account to rollover all of your old 401ks from every company you’ve worked at.
+Okay, now that you have this Rollover IRA, you can live long and prosper!
+But really, you can now use this one single account to roll over all of your old 401(k)s from every company you’ve worked at.
 It’s great to have everything consolidated in one place.